History of George E. Darsey & Co.

 The new store building, built in 1913, was 75’ by 125’ and occupied the two lots his main store building had occupied plus the adjoining lot.
 It had no interior walls and was divided into three main sections-hardware and groceries, furniture and house wares, and dry goods.
-This building opened onto Front Street and the alley behind the store through two doors and also onto the side street through one door.
-The office was at the rear of the store on a platform surrounded by a railing.
-There were four sets of stairs leading up to the platform.
+This building opened onto Front Street and the alley behind the store through two doors, as well as onto the side street through one door.
+The office was at the rear of the store on a platform surrounded by a railing, with four sets of stairs leading to the platform.
 The back stairs led into the office and the front stairs joined a walkway for the customers to use in front of the railing to come up to pay on their account or borrow money to lay in their crops.

-The office contained a large brick vault to keep records and deeds safe in case of fire.
-They also had a large safe for money.
+The office contained a large brick vault to keep records and deeds safe in case of fire, as well as a large safe containing money.
 Many of the customers left their deeds and other valuable papers at Darsey’s for safekeeping.
 They also had used Darsey’s Store as a depository for their money before the bank was established.
 This large vault had been a part of the original brick building before the town burned.
 The vault had many valuable papers of the people of the community in it.
-George Darsey did not allow the vault to be opened for a week after the town fire.
-He was afraid that the heat from the bricks of the vault might cause the papers inside to ignite when it was opened.
+George E. Darsey did not allow the vault to be opened for a week after the town fire, in fear that the heat from the bricks might cause the papers inside to ignite when opened.
 After it cooled, the vault was opened and everything inside was found to be intact.

 Darsey’s Store was operated as a country store and was a family type business.
 Various members of the family worked in the many varied departments of the store.
 Joe Darsey and J. S. Darsey worked hardware, W. G. Darsey and George E. Darsey Jr. were office managers and cotton and produce buyers.
 M. E. Darsey Sr. managed the dry goods section aided by Miss Loye Darsey, Miss Mable Boykin, Starley Boykin Sr., and Mrs. Maggie Darsey.
 As the children and grandchildren grew, they were taken into the business as egg counters, sackers, and delivery boys until they were trained to handle more responsible positions.